 General Statement: The Department of Computer Science offers a B.S. degree in Computer Science (CS).
-The CS program provides the CS majors with a broad based knowledge in various contemporary computer science fields such as Programming Languages, Computer Architectures and Operating Systems, Algorithms, Database Systems, Computer Communications and Networks, Cyber-Security, Artificial Intelligence and Robotics, Computer Vision and Graphics, Bioinformatics and High-Performance Computing, and Software Engineering.
-The CS program includes adequate courses from mathematics, natural sciences, ethics, communications, and other areas of general education to provide the base knowledge required for understanding computer science topics, for gaining the skills required for entering in diverse careers in private and public sectors and/or pursuing graduate studies.
+The CS program provides the CS majors with a broad-based knowledge in various contemporary computer science fields such as Programming Languages, Computer Architectures and Operating Systems, Algorithms, Database Systems, Computer Communications and Networks, Cyber-Security, Artificial Intelligence and Robotics, Computer Vision and Graphics, Bioinformatics and High-Performance Computing, and Software Engineering.
 The CS program also offers a concentration in Bioinformatics under the B.S. degree.